Life On Lockdown (LOL!!!)

 If you can’t lick it, embrace it.
-Until a vaccine is created, we just have to learn to survive in the era of lockdown.
-In this series, you can learn a lot from how actors are coping (nicely, yes, somehow!) with being cooped-up at home, including Gabby Concepcion, Robi Domingo, John Estrada, Ryan Agoncillo, Jeric Gonzales, Albert Martinez, Martin del Rosario and others.
+Until a vaccine is created, we just have to learn to survive in the time of lockdown.
+In this series, you can learn a lot from how actors are coping (nicely, yes, somehow!) with being cooped up at home, including Gabby Concepcion (featured yesterday), Ryan Agoncillo, Albert Martinez, Martin del Rosario, Jeric Gonzales and John Estrada.

 How are you doing during this extended lockdown; how does your day start and how does it end?